foxdonut/meiosis/docs/lessons/router-setup.md

 });
 ```

-This is a regular Meiosis setup.
-In our initial application state, we use `router.initialRoute` to
-indicate the first `route`.

-To respond to route changes and update the `route` in the application state, we use:
+To respond to route changes and update the `route` in the application state:

 ```js
 router.start((route) => cell.update({ route: () => route }));